iTwin/agent-starter/README.md

 ## About this Repository

 This repository is a quick way to skip the boilerplate and get started writing an iModel.js Agent.
-Simply clone, setup your config, and you're ready to go!
+Simply clone, `npm install`, setup your config, and you're ready to go!

 ## Configuration